Vital-Volkov/Stereoscopic-3D-system-for-Unreal-Engine-5/README.md

 Installation:

-Unpack ZIP and move the `Stereo3D_VitalVolkov` folder to the `Content` folder of any Unreal Engine 5 project and just drag and drop the `S3D_MainBP_DropToScene.uasset` file into a scene and go. :sunglasses:
+Unpack ZIP and move the `Stereo3D_VitalVolkov` folder to the `Content` folder of any UE5 project and just drag and drop the `S3D_MainBP_DropToScene.uasset` file into a scene and go. :sunglasses:
+P.S.
+Don't move the complete GitHub `Stereoscopic-3D-system-for-Unreal-Engine-5-main` folder to the `Content` folder of UE5 or you'll get a compile error.

 How it works: